- +1 624 518 1345

 Here are some sample engineering disciplines:

-Keiser University’s Bachelor of Science degree in Applied Engineering prepares students for entering the work force as skilled and highly trained technicians and problem solvers with an understanding
+Keiser University’s Associate of Science degree in Applied Engineering prepares students for entering the work force as entry level technicians and problem solvers with an understanding of basic engin

 The BS in Manufacturing Design Engineering provides theoretical foundations, hands-on experience, and team-building skills for the effective conceptual, logistical, developmental, and interdisciplinar